Privileges

 To assign one or more role or user privileges to a table:

-- Open the roles or users section, then select or un-select any privileges required
+2. Open the roles and privileges panel, then select or un-select any privileges required

 To assign one or more table privileges to a particular role or user: